Frawlah80/BedWars1058/README.md

 - Added Anti-Drop:
   - Credit: [BedWars1058-AntiDrop](https://polymart.org/resource/bedwars1058-antidrop-addon.1661?__cf_chl_tk=54SoQcQ1KkWUBrb6kAO301OFl5.q3rosFaEUJz.nHkk-1712989639-0.0.1.1-1578)
   - Configurable in config (You can disable this feature).
-- Added Adventure Mode feature in main-lobby:
+- Added Adventure Mode feature in waiting-lobby:
   - Configurable in config (You can disable this feature).

 ## Main features